 For further information on language exams, NYU students, faculty, and administrators should contact the Office of Academic Affairs in the Silver Center, Room 908 (212-998-8110) or email email@example.com (students please include your NYU ID # in your email).

 NYU offers both “placement exams” and “exemption exams.”
 Please read the entire section.
 Students cannot take an exemption exam without first earning a qualifying score on a placement exam.
-NOTE: Online placement exam results are valid for no more than 18 months.
+NOTE: Online placement and in-person exam results are valid for no more than 18 months.

 IMPORTANT: Students of Spanish, especially native speakers and/or those with credit for AP Spanish Literature, must first review departmental policies and procedures.